Digital vs Traditional Scrapbooking: Which Is Right for You? | aA

 Scale and Photo Access

 Most of us have thousands of digital photos — from phones, cameras, and trips going back decades.
 Printing and cutting through that backlog is a significant project.
-Traditional works beautifully for curated albums with a manageable number of prints.
-It struggles with the volume modern families have built up over 25 years.
+Traditional works beautifully for curated albums with a manageable number of prints, but it struggles with the volume modern families have built up over 25 years.

 Digital scrapbooking uses the same creative principles — photos, papers, embellishments, text, layering — but everything happens on your computer using a program like Photoshop or Photoshop Elements.
 Your supplies are digital files.
 Your craft room is your screen.
 And everything is undoable.